cfpb/ccdb-data-pipeline/README.md

 An ETL data pipeline intended to support the operations of the Consumer Complaint Search application.

-**Description**: This purpose of this code is to provide data for Consumer Complaint Search.
-This pipeline downloads scrubbed consumer complaint data and indexes that data in Elasticsearch for the Complaint Search application to display and analyze.
+**Description**: The purpose is to provide data for Consumer Complaint Search.
+The pipeline downloads scrubbed consumer complaint data and indexes it in Elasticsearch for the search application to display and analyze.

 **Status**:  In Production

 ## Dependencies

-This pipeline is intended to index data in Elasticsearch and is dependent on having an Elasticsearch instance to interface with.
+This pipeline is dependent on having an Elasticsearch instance to interface with.

 ## Installation